Water temperature is one of the most important physical factors affecting the survival, growth, and breeding of Dwarf shrimp in our aquariums.

 Different studies also showed some controversial results about the number of eggs under different temperatures.
 In one case, the biologists registered that the actual fecundity was similar in all temperature variations.
 In general, every female shrimp had 24.2 (±0.1) juveniles per hatch.
 According to another research, the results showed that at low temperature, the number of eggs decreased (at 20°C (68F) – 24 eggs, 23°C (73F) – 32eggs, and 26°C (79F) – 34 eggs).

 It seems that we need more studies on this matter.

 Water temperature influences the survival and development of embryos and larvae of the shrimp.
 All experiments showed a decrease in the incubation period because of increasing water temperature.

 However, high temperature (32°C, (89F) was associated with lower survival, higher energy consumption, and even serious deformities of embryos.
-Moreover, the temperature experienced during egg development period may influence larval biomass at hatching and subsequent larval development.
+Moreover, the temperature experienced during the egg development period may influence larval biomass at hatching and subsequent larval development.
 Therefore, special care must be taken when the temperature is manipulated to accelerate embryonic development.

 The average duration of the incubation period increased significantly with decreasing water temperature in the tank:

 - to almost the double (21 days) at 24°C (75F)

 - and up to 35 days at the lowest reproduction temperature ~20°C (68F).

 Percentage of ovigerous shrimp females was very different in all temperature variations: